Initial offers for RTL's M6 stake due Friday after failed TF1 deal -source

 ($1 = 1.0142 euros)

-(Reporting by Klaus Lauer in Berlin and Elvira Pollina in Milan; Additional reporting by Gus Trompiz in Paris; Writing by Emma-Victoria Farr in Frankfurt; Editing by Silvia Aloisi and Alexander Smith)
+(Reporting by Klaus Lauer in Berlin and Elvira Pollina in Milan; Additional reporting by Gus Trompiz and Mimosa Spencer in Paris; Writing by Emma-Victoria Farr and Silvia Aloisi; editing by Alexander Smith ans David Evans)

 ((emma-victoria.farr@thomsonreuters.com;))